vinipedroni/vini-public/README.md

 - Amazon Titan Multimoal Embeddings
 - Anthropic Claude 3 Haiku

+In order to enable the mentioned models.
+You can follow the instructions provided [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-modify)

 ## Step 2: Run CloudFormation template

 Choose from one of the following deployment regions, right now this solution can only run on regions where bedrock is supported.